kaiwenliu/LeetCode/README.md

 This repository is a compilation of all solutions that I successfully managed to write for Leetcode Hards with minimal to no support.
 Solutions vary in how optimal they are, but all solutions here have passing runtime complexity on Leetcode.

-Solutions are all written using C++.
+Solutions are all written using C++/Python.